 The Campus Pastor offers a ministry of pastoral care and support for all members of the community, including all students, all faculty and staff, and all their families.
-The Campus Pastor's office is located on the first floor of Price House and can be reached at 803-461-3237.
-The Campus Pastor is available for pastoral conversation and counseling, individual Confession and Forgiveness, home and hospital visitation, and makes referrals to local professional counselors and spiritual directors.
+The Campus Pastor would be available for pastoral conversation and counseling, individual Confession and Forgiveness, home and hospital visitation, and makes referrals to local professional counselors and spiritual directors.
 All pastoral conversations are strictly confidential.
 The Campus Pastor will not engage in the evaluative responsibilities of the faculty and synod candidacy committees.